-- 32. The Committee agreed with sponsor Governments in its 2009-12 work programme to scrutinise and advise on Scottish Government development of its policy on the management of higher activity waste and of proposals for its implementation.
-That included both the content of the proposals and the way in which they were developed - 33.
-The Scottish Government published consultation documents relating to the Detailed Statement of Policy for Scotland's Higher Activity Radioactive Waste on 15th January 2010.
-It invited public comments by the 9th April on the Draft Policy and supporting documents which comprised a Supplementary Information report and an Environmental report7. - 34.
+- 33. The Committee agreed with sponsor Governments in its 2009-12 work programme to scrutinise and advise on Scottish Government development of its policy on the management of higher activity waste and of proposals for its implementation.
+That included both the content of the proposals and the way in which they were developed - 34.
+The Scottish Government published consultation documents relating to the Detailed Statement of Policy for Scotland's Higher Activity Radioactive Waste in January 2010.
+It invited public comments by April on the Draft Policy and supporting documents which comprised a Supplementary Information report and an Environmental report7. - 35.
 Scottish Government put a great deal of effort and work into producing the consultation documents and the evidence that underpins the development of the policy.
-In addition, there was an intensive process of consulting and engaging with stakeholders for which CoRWM commended the Scottish Government. - 35.
+In addition, there was an intensive process of consulting and engaging with stakeholders for which CoRWM commended the Scottish Government. - 36.
 The Scottish Government (SG) website provides information on Scotland's Higher Activity Radioactive Waste Policy and its development.
 The development of the Policy was advised through a Project Board and Technical Advisory Group as well as two stakeholder workshops.
 The first workshop informed the development of the consultation document on the draft Detailed Statement of Policy and the Strategic Environmental Assessment.
 The minutes and papers of the Groups and papers relating to the workshops are on the SG website.
-In addition to the final Policy and associated documents which were published on 20 January 2011, the website also has links to a number of documents which contain additional information on higher activity waste.
+In addition to the final Policy and associated documents which were published in January 2011, the website also has links to a number of documents which contain additional information on higher activity waste.
 The intention is that these documents will be individual documents which can be revised and updated more easily to reflect any changes in facts or technological advances.
-It is understood that this approach will continue in the development of the Strategy to implement the Policy which will also be subject to a Strategic Environmental Assessment. - 36.
-SG received 62 responses during the consultation period which had to extend until May 2010 to allow adequate time for local authorities to consider their responses'.
-CoRWM responded to this consultation (CoRWM doc.2795) - 37.
-Subsequent to the closure of the consultation period SG undertook a series of 'feedback meetings' at various locations around the country.
-The purpose of these was to present to stakeholders the conclusions of the consultation process and to discuss the next steps of the process of publishing a HAW Policy. - 38.
-On the basis of the responses to the consultation SG decided to undertake further environmental assessment work and produced an Annex to the Environmental Report, entitled "Environmental Report: Supplementary Assessment of Policy Alternatives".
-SG issued the Supplementary Assessment (SA) for consultation on 10th September 2010 and requested responses by 21st October 2010.
-CoRWM TG2 responded to this consultation (CoRWM doc 2865). - 39.
-We note that the Scottish Government and UK Governments are consulting jointly on a draft policy to allow the substitution of radioactive waste from Dounreay.
-The draft policy proposes that vitrified high level waste from Sellafield can be returned overseas in place of cemented intermediate waste level raffinate wastes form Dounreay.
-It also proposes allowing the cemented MTR raffinate waste to be returned in place of PFR raffinate waste.
+It is understood that this approach will continue in the development of the Strategy to implement the Policy which will also be subject to a Strategic Environmental Assessment. - 37.
+SG received 62 responses during the consultation period which had to extend until May 2010 to allow adequate time for local authorities to consider their responses.
+CoRWM responded to this consultation (CoRWM doc.
+2795). - 38.
+Subsequent to the closure of the consultation period, SG undertook a series of 'feedback meetings' at various locations around the country.
+The purpose of these was to present to stakeholders the conclusions of the consultation process and to discuss the next steps of the process of publishing a HAW Policy. - 39.
+On the basis of the responses to the consultation, SG decided to undertake further environmental assessment work and produced an Annex to the Environmental Report, entitled "Environmental Report: Supplementary Assessment of Policy Alternatives".
+SG issued the Supplementary Assessment (SA) for consultation in September 2010 and requested responses by October 2010.
+CoRWM Task Group 2 responded to this consultation (CoRWM doc 2865). - 40.
+CoRWM notes that the Scottish Government and UK Governments are consulting jointly on a draft policy to allow the substitution of radioactive waste from Dounreay.
+The draft policy proposes that vitrified high level waste from Sellafield can be returned overseas in place of intermediate level MTR raffinate wastes produced at Dounreay from overseas reprocessing contracts.
+It also proposes allowing the cemented MTR raffinate waste to be returned in place of cemented PFR raffinate waste.